 " You have to learn the rules of the game And then you have to play better than anyone else. " - Albert Einstein

-Please keep in mind these 24 rules while you take part in the Oxfam India Trailwalker.
+Please keep in mind these 24 rules while you take part in the Oxfam Trailwalker India.
 It is important to read and understand all the rules prior to the event:

-1. All participants in the Trailwalker must be aged 18 or above on the day of the event.
+1. All participants must be aged 18 or above on the day of the event.

 2. At the start of the event, each team must have four members.